Brainketunze/JavaScript30-drum-kit/README.md

 A static web page for rhythmic expression built with only HTML, CSS & JavaScript.
 This project uses .wav audio files and keypress events to turn the user's keyboard into a drum set.

-Try the live demo [right here](https://hackyourfuture.be/drum-kit), it looks something like this:

 [![drum kit screen shot](./images/screen-shot.png)](https://hackyourfuture.be/drum-kit)

 ---